Meagre set: Definitions

 The notions of nonmeagre and comeagre should not be confused.
 If the space $X$ is meagre, every subset is both meagre and comeagre, and there are no nonmeagre sets.
-If the space $X$ is nonmeager, no set is at the same time meagre and comeager, every comeagre set is nonmeagre, and there can be nonmeagre sets that are not comeagre, that is, with nonmeagre complement.
+If the space $X$ is nonmeagre, no set is at the same time meagre and comeagre, every comeagre set is nonmeagre, and there can be nonmeagre sets that are not comeagre, that is, with nonmeagre complement.
 See the Examples section below.